projectgus/hairless-midiserial/index.markdown

 ### I'm not receiving any data

 * Check the serial port settings (like baud rate) are correct (select Preferences from the menu.)

-Try disabling Flow Control if it was enabled.
+* Try enabling or disabling Hardware Flow Control (you may need to restart the bridge after changing this setting).

 * Try using a Serial Terminal program like minicom or Hyperterminal and see if any data is received from there.